-Antic’s Catford pub moved, 28 Nov 2013, to Catford Constitutional Club (CCC)
+Antic’s Catford pub moved in 2013 from the CBT to the Catford Constitutional Club (CCC)

 It’s Sunday.
 The day of rest.
 What better way to relax than to while away a few hours at the homely Antic Catford pub, the Catford Bridge Tavern (CBT), with a few beers and a Sunday roast?

 It’s old news that this CAMRA award-winning pub is outstanding, with really friendly, helpful bar staff serving a wide range of real ales and really special pub grub created by Chef Eddie and his kitchen crew.
 I’ve eaten at other Antic pubs and they’re all pretty good but put simply – CBT food is a world apart and ranks top.